rotkehlxen/suncal/README.md

 Our calculations of sun and moon events are based on [skyfield](https://rhodesmill.org/skyfield/).

 ## google-api-python-client, google-auth-oauthlib, google
-Tools for communication with the Google api and authentication flow.
+Tools for communication with the Google API and authentication flow.

 ## pydantic
 Data validation and settings management using python type annotations.